scottvieira/Documentation/source/ebscokb.md

 **Package Titles**

 Specifies which title information should be imported.
-A note displays how many titles within the package your library has associated with its EBSCO Full Text Finder instance.
+A note displays how many titles within the package your library has associated with its EBSCO holdings instance.
 You can select the following options:

 - Selected titles only—Creates a new resource for each title within the package that is associated with your library’s EBSCO account.